 As only 29% of children with diarrhoea in Nigeria are seen by a health practitioner (NPC & ICF 2014), preventive measures, especially HWT and safe storage, must be championed as feasible ways of combating the heavy diarrhoea burden.
 This is important for ensuring that Nigeria makes progress towards achieving the third and sixth Sustainable Development Goals.

-This study aimed at exploring the understanding and attitudes of local stakeholders on the use of M. oleifera seeds for home-based water purification and diarrhoea prevention in Niger state, one of the states with a high diarrhoea burden and low HWT practice in Nigeria (NPC and ICF 2014).
-The specific objectives were to explore:
+This study aimed at exploring the understanding and attitudes of local stakeholders on the use of M. oleifera seeds for home-based water purification and diarrhoea prevention in Niger State, one of the states with a high diarrhoea burden and low HWT practice in Nigeria (NPC and ICF 2014).
+The specific objectives were to explore the following:

 Community members' knowledge of the link between unsafe water and diarrhoea.